 - Regulation of acoustic weapons: An acoustic or salute weapon is an active weapon transformed to only shoot blank for use in theatre or cinema, e.g. Such weapons can be easily re-transformed into fully active firearms.
 In the future, acoustic and salute weapon can still be used in a theatre or in movies, subject to declaration, authorisation or licence depending on the category they belonged to before transformation.

 - Regulation of alarm and signal weapons: An alarm and signal weapon is a device with a cartridge holder which is designed to fire only blanks, irritants, other active substances or pyrotechnic signalling rounds and which is not capable of being converted to expel a shot, bullet or projectile by the action of a combustible propellant.

-- Stricter conditions for the online acquisition of firearms to better control the acquisition of firearms via Internet, pieces thereof or ammunition through the Internet.
+- Stricter conditions for the online acquisition of firearms to better control the acquisition of firearms via the internet, pieces thereof or ammunition through the internet.

-- Clearer rules on marking of firearms to improve traceability: Member States need to ensure that any firearm or part placed on the market has been marked and registered in national computerised data-filing systems.
+- Clearer rules on marking of firearms to improve traceability: EU countries need to ensure that any firearm or part placed on the market has been marked and registered in national computerised data-filing systems.

-- Conditions for medical tests: In future, all Member States will have to put in place a system of medical check for the authorisation to acquire firearms.
-Member States will define the details concerning medical checks.
+- Conditions for medical tests: In future, all EU countries will have to put in place a system of medical check for the authorisation to acquire firearms.
+EU countries will define the details concerning medical checks.